rad-mit/rad-mit.github.io-old/arch_issues.md

 ## 3. First Boot into Installed Arch and Login with Root User

+### Issue 3: Missing Boot Entry for Arch in GRUB menu
-Once I rebooted my PC, I could not find an entry in the grub menu for Arch.
+Once I rebooted my PC after the install and removing the live USB, I could not find an entry in the GRUB menu for Arch.
 Running

 ```bash
 sudo os-prober